Berlin Schöneweide – Urban hub of science, business; and technology in the south-east of Berlin

 Hardware startups that require space and proximity to the university are also located in Berlin Schöneweide.
 Berlin Schöneweide will become a reference location for urban production and the artisan creative industry (e.g. fashion and industrial design) as well as a future-oriented location for new manufacturing technologies (digitization, the Industry 4.0 project), by exploiting the competencies found at HTW Berlin.

 The borough and senate actively support these current inward investment and development trends:

-- There are plans to establish the Innovation and Technology Center for Digitalization in Business and Industry 4.0 (ITZ 4.0) in the direct vicinity of HTW Berlin by 2021.
+- As part of the Industrial City Berlin master plan, the Innovation and Technology Center for Digitalization of the Economy and Industry 4.0.
+(ITZ 4.0) is to be built in the immediate vicinity of the HTW Berlin.

 - The plans also include the development of a Center for the Textile Economy to increase the number of spin-offs from the HTW in this growing business segment.